jxmot/php-file-upload/README.md

       |
       ---- test/                <- you will create this folder
               |
-              ---- index.php    <- add this files to the new folder
+              ---- index.php    <- add this file to the new folder
               |
               ---- upload.php   <- add this one
               |
-              ---- phpinfo.php  <- and this one too
+              ---- phpinfo.php  <- and this one too, just in case
               |
               ---- upload/      <- this folder must be created
 ```